Omar12/clanker-chats/burnout.md

 Practical tip: After every major launch or crunch cycle, proactively schedule recovery time.
 Take a long weekend.
 Work on lower-stakes bugs or refactoring for a week.
 Let the pendulum swing back.

+---

 ## 2. Manage energy, not just time

 Time is finite, but energy is renewable.
 The engineers who last the longest aren't necessarily the smartest — they've just built routines that keep their energy tanks full.
 * Physical: Sleep is non-negotiable.
 I used to treat it as a luxury until I realized that 2 bad nights made me twice as slow at debugging.
 * Mental: Don't code all day without breaks.
 Pomodoro techniques or even 2 minutes of deep breathing at your desk resets the brain.
 * Emotional: Work on at least one thing that excites you, even if it's 10% of your time.
-When I was drowning in bureaucracy at Meta, I carved out time for a side project improving build times.
+When I was drowning in bureaucracy at one of my past roles, I carved out time for a side project improving build times.
 That "fun project" kept me sane.

+---

 ## 3. Learn to say no without guilt